Portrait

 About

-Welcome to my website!
-I am a Ph.D. candidate in Political Science and Informatics at Indiana University Bloomington and a 2025–2026 job-market candidate.
+Weclome to my website!
+I am a Ph.D. candidate in Political Science and Informatics at Indiana University Bloomington.
 I am part of the NSF-funded Interdisciplinary Dual Ph.D.
 Program in Complex Networks and Systems.
+The program is discussed in a recent study published in PLOS ONE.

 At Indiana University, I have taught across Political Science and Informatics, serving as instructor of record for Data Fluency and Politics of Global Governance, and as associate instructor for Analyzing Politics, Data Fluency, International Organizations, and Introduction to Informatics.
 For more details, please go to my teaching page.